ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 soon as I entered the house, I singled you out as the companion of my future life.
-But before I am run away with by my feelings on this subject, perhaps it would be advisable for me to state my reasons for marrying--and, moreover, for coming into Hertfordshire with the design of selecting a wife, as I certainly did."
+But before I am run away with by my feelings on this subject, perhaps it would be advisable for me to state my reasons for marrying -- and, moreover, for coming into Hertfordshire with the design of selecting a wife, as I certainly did."

 The idea of Mr. Collins, with all his solemn composure, being run away